microsoft/vscode-docs/README.md

 ## Publishing

-Steps for how to publish documentation changes can be found [here](https://github.com/Microsoft/vscode-website#publishing-a-documentation-change) in the (private) repository of the VS Code website.
+Steps for how to publish documentation changes to the Visual Studio Code website can be found [here](https://github.com/Microsoft/vscode-website#publishing-a-documentation-change) in the (private) repository of the Visual Studio Code website.